Varieties of American Sign Language: Puerto Rican Sign Language

-Puerto Rican Sign Language (PRSL) is a variety or descendant of American Sign Language, which was introduced to Puerto Rico in 1907.
-It is not clear how far PRSL may have diverged from ASL, but Ethnologue speaks of bilingualism in ASL as well as speakers who know only PRSL.
+Puerto Rican Sign Language (PRSL) is a descendant of American Sign Language used in Puerto Rico and in commnities of Puerto Ricans elsewhere, particularly in New York City, with some dialectal differences.
+ASL was introduced to Puerto Rico in 1907 by Dominican nuns in the San Gabriel School for the Deaf in San Juan.
+The language is thought to have started diverging shortly after that, around 1910.
+PRSL has some signs that are related to those in ASL, but used differently, as well as unrelated signs.
+A major difference between ASL and PRSL are that PRSL doesn't use fingespelling loans from spoken languages; fingerspelling is used only for simple, direct repesentation of words from written language and without a special rhythm typical to ASL.

 Sierra Leonean Sign Language

 Sierra Leonean Sign Language is a variety or descendant of American Sign Language (ASL) used in schools for the deaf in Sierra Leone, or at least in the capital Freetown.
 As in much of West Africa, the first schools for the deaf were founded by the American missionary Andrew Foster or his students.

 Selangor Sign Language

 Selangor Sign Language (SSL), also known as Kuala Lumpur Sign Language (KLSL), is a sign language used in Malaysia.
 It was originally based on American Sign Language (ASL) but has diverged significantly enough to now be considered a language in its own right.
 Kuala Lumpur was formerly located in the state of Selangor before it became a federal territory in 1974.

 Like Penang Sign Language (PSL), it now mainly used by older people, although many younger people can understand it.